ICC Agri-Food Initiative

 Sustainability

-The ICC Agri-Food Initiative supports companies and operators in the agri-food sector to meet market demands and expectations as they shift towards conscious consumption choices in support of shared objectives, such as the United Nations Sustainable Development Goals (SDGs).
+The ICC Agri-Food Initiative helps companies and operators in the agri-food sector adapt to shifting market demands and consumer preferences for sustainable, responsible consumption.
+We support shared goals aligned with the United Nations agenda.

 Innovation